So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Experiments

 For completeness, we also apply \textsc{So3krates} to the popular MD17 benchmark (see Table~\ref{tab:MD17}).
 We find, that \textsc{So3krates} outperforms networks that have the same parameter complexity by a large margin (\textsc{PaiNN} and \textsc{NewtonNet}).
 Notably, it requires significantly less parameters than other SH based architectures (\textsc{NequIP} and \textsc{SpookyNet}), while performing only slightly worse or even on par with them.
+Furthermore, \textsc{So3krates} outperforms \textsc{DimeNet}, its closest competitor in timing (\cf\fig\ref{fig:intro-figure}.d), consistently by a large margin.
 Compared to current SH based approaches, \textsc{GemNetQ} needs less parameters (still $\sim 2.5$x more than \textsc{So3krates}) to achieve competitive results.
-However, it requires the explicit calculation of dihedral angles which scales cubically in the number of neighboring atoms (compared to the linear scaling of all other listed architectures).
-Due to its scaling and lightweight structure, \textsc{So3krates} can significantly reduce the time for training and inference (see \fig\ref{fig:intro-figure}d and \ref{app:sec:runtime-analysis}).
+However, it requires the explicit calculation of dihedral angles which scales cubically in the number of neighboring atoms.
+Due to its linear scaling (see \ref{app:sec:scaling}) and lightweight structure, \textsc{So3krates} can significantly reduce the time for training and inference (see \fig\ref{fig:intro-figure}d and \ref{app:sec:runtime-analysis}).